We may earn affiliate commissions for the recommended products. Learn more.

 Most new phones support eSIMs.
 If you’re unsure whether your phone supports eSIMs, there are a few ways to check.
 We have an in-depth article listing which phones work with eSIMs and explaining how to check eSIM compatibility on different phones.
 Here’s how to determine if your iPhone or Samsung device supports eSIMs.

-If you’re using Apple iPhone XR or a later model, your device supports eSIMs — unless it’s carrier-locked.
-If the new iPhone 15 (US version) is anything to go by, Apple may eventually ditch the SIM card slot altogether in favor of eSIMs.
+If you’re using Apple iPhone XR or a later model, your device supports eSIMs – unless it’s carrier-locked.
+In the US, iPhone 14 and later models no longer have SIM card slots and are eSIM-only.

 Older iPhone models, such as the iPhone 6S, iPhone 7, or iPhone 8, don’t work with eSIMs.
 Refer to our guide to activating eSIMs on iPhones for a comprehensive list of Apple smartphones that are eSIM-compatible.

-To ensure you're always connected while avoiding high data-roaming charges and general inconvenience, I recommend choosing one of the best eSIMs for South Africa.
-Saily scored highest in our comprehensive test circuit, offering competitively priced data plans and trip durations, all contained within a simple and easy-to-use mobile application.
-Customer support is on standby 24/7 to help troubleshoot in case you run into any problems.
+To ensure you are always connected and avoid high data-roaming charges, I recommend choosing an eSIM.
+After our rigorous testing, we concluded that Saily is the best eSIM provider for South Africa, offering competitively priced data plans and trip durations, all available within a simple, easy-to-use mobile application.
+It also has excellent 24/7 customer support in case you run into any problems.

 Other eSIM plans you might be interested in: